Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 - Double-click on the "Show document outline" button (![Show document outline](https://mozilla.github.io/pdf.js/web/images/toolbarButton-viewOutline.png)) to expand/collapse all outline items.

 <a name="minified"></a>
 ## The PDF.js files are too big.
-Can you provide minified versions of JS files?
+Is it possible to obtain minified versions of the JS files?

-The only supported minifier as of now is Google Closure Compiler (see https://developers.google.com/closure/compiler).
 You can build a minified version of PDF.js using the following command:

-`CLOSURE_COMPILER="../path/to/closure/compiler.jar" node make minified`
+`node make minified`

+We use UglifyJS to minify the JS files.
 It is known that other minifiers might break PDF.js code if advanced options are used (see [#710](https://github.com/mozilla/pdf.js/issues/710) or [#2479](https://github.com/mozilla/pdf.js/issues/2479)).
-It's safe to use minifiers in whitespace/comments removal mode.
+It's safe to use minifiers, such as Google Closure Compiler, in whitespace/comments removal mode.

 <a name="gh-pages"></a>
 ## Is there a pre-built version PDF.js available?